wp-plugins/sportspost/readme.txt

 1. Install automatically through the `Plugins` menu and `Add New` button (or upload the entire `sportspost` folder to the `/wp-content/plugins/` directory)
 2. Activate the plugin
-3. Go edit a post / page
+3. Go to edit a post / page
-4. Click on the "Insert/edit Player Link" button on the editor toolbar
+4. Click on the "Insert/Edit Player Link" button on the editor toolbar
 5. Search for a player, click on its name in the search results, and you're done.

 == Frequently Asked Questions ==